Strong decays of $P_{\psi}^N(4440)^+$ and $P_\psi^N(4457)^+$ within the Bethe-Salpeter framework: as the molecular states

 For pentaquark states with $J^P=\frac{3}{2}^-$, the normalization is expressed as

 which can be further expanded explicitly as

 where the following completeness relation of the Rarita-Schwinger spinor\,\cite{Behrends1957} has been used,

-Inserting the Salpeter wave function \eref{E-wave-1-2N} for $J^P=\frac12^-$ into the Salpeter equation \eref{E-VS-SE}, eliminating the spinor, and then calculating the possible different traces, we can obtain four coupled eigenvalue equations with the molecule mass $M$ as the eigenvalue and the radial wave functions $g_{1-4}$ as the eigen functions (see Refs.\,\cite{LiQ2020,LiQ2022,XuH2020} for details).
-Solving the eigenvalue equations numerically, we obtain the corresponding mass spectra and numerical wave functions, which are also graphically displayed in \autoref{F-wave-J1-2} and \autoref{F-wave-J3-2}.
-The BSE for $J^{P}=\frac{3}{2}^-$ pentaquark bound state can be solved similarly.
+Inserting the Salpeter wave function \eref{E-wave-1-2N} for $J^P=\frac12^-$ into the Salpeter equation \eref{E-VS-SE}, eliminating the spinor, and then calculating the possible different traces, we can obtain four coupled eigenvalue equations with the bound state mass $M$ as the eigenvalue and the radial wave functions $g_{1-4}$ as the eigen functions (also see refs.\,\cite{LiQ2020,LiQ2022,XuH2020} for details to solve the BSE).
+The obtained eigenvalue equation for $\frac12^-$ state behaves